adobe/spectrum-web-components/packages/tabs-overflow/README.md

 yarn add @spectrum-web-components/tabs-overflow
 ```

-Import the side effectful registration of `<sp-tabs-overflow>` via:
+To import the `<sp-tabs-overflow>` component with its associated side effects, use the following import statement:

 ```
 import '@spectrum-web-components/tabs-overflow/sp-tabs-overflow.js';
 ```

-When looking to leverage the `TabsOverflow` base class as a type and/or for extension purposes, do so via:
+To utilize the `TabsOverflow` base class as a type or for extending its functionality, utilize the following method:

 ```
 import { TabsOverflow } from '@spectrum-web-components/tabs-overflow';